tommililja/Farse/README.md

         }
 ```

-> Note: In this example, all parsers are organized under the Parse module so that both user-defined and built-in parsers can be accessed uniformly, but this approach is of course optional.
+> Note: In this example, all parsers are defined under the same module name as the included parsers.

 With the following types.